spring-projects/spring-data-examples/mongodb/schema-validation/README.md

     }
 }
 ```

 The structure can be built from `Criteria` objects in the same way as they are used for defining queries.

 ```java
 Validator.criteria(where("name").exists(true).ne(null).type(2)
 	.and("age").exists(true).ne(null).type(16).gte(0).lte(125));
 ```

 MongoDB 3.6 supports collections that validate documents against a provided [JSON Schema](https://docs.mongodb.com/manual/core/schema-validation/#json-schema) that
-complies to the JSON schema specification (draft 4).
+complies with the JSON schema specification (draft 4).

 ```json
 {